alaminShaheen/mern-forum-client/README.md

 # MERN forum client

 MERN forum client is the cleint side application of the MERN forum website.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-For styling [reactstrap](https://reactstrap.github.io/) and [styled components](https://styled-components.com/) was used.
+For styling, [reactstrap](https://reactstrap.github.io/) and [styled components](https://styled-components.com/) was used.
 JWT token authentication and refresh was implemented using [Axios](https://github.com/axios/axios) interceptors.

 # Deployment
 App is currently deployed using Netlify at (https://6140306ffb01644416880cb7--mern-forum-askme.netlify.app/)